 I foster cats on a pretty continual basis; this blog is devoted to the cats we foster.
 I take a lot of pictures of them.
 A LOT.

 I am Robyn Anderson, a woman in her 50s (date of birth: January 1968; you do the math, because chances are good I’m not going to come back and edit this every year).
 From 2006 to November 2017, I lived on 4 1/2 acres in an old house known as Crooked Acres, in a small town in Alabama with my husband, Fred and our varying number of permanent residents.
-At the end of November 2017, we moved from Crooked Acres to much less land in Southeast Huntsville, in a house we’re calling Shady Cove.
+At the end of November 2017, we moved from Crooked Acres to much less land in Southeast Huntsville, in a house we called Shady Cove.
 You can read the exhaustive (and boring) posts about the house selling and buying adventures of 2017 starting here.
+In July 2021, we moved back to the country, to a house we’re calling Crooked Acre (no “s”), a home on 1 acre located about 10 minutes from the original Crooked Acres.

 *Yes I am.
 But he still writes good books.